Many people ask me about starting their mower engine without the blade, so much so, I wrote a post explaining all.

 Running Mower Without Blade Is Dangerous

-Attempting to start a mower without a blade is dangerous, the lack of crankshaft momentum causes the engine to kick back.
-Kickback occurs when you pull the starter cord to start the engine and the cord is snapped from your hand sharply.
-The cord often whips you as it snaps back and sometimes breaks the pull handle.
-This can be a painful experience and is more commonly associated with a broken shear-key.
+Attempting to start a mower without a blade is dangerous; the lack of crankshaft momentum causes the engine to kick back.
+Kickback occurs when you pull the starter cord to start the engine, and the cord is snapped from your hand sharply.

 You can read more about a shear-key here.